Key takeaways:

 Real-time pain relief

-By using all three techniques, people can have more headache-free days.
-Treatment can also help migraines feel less intense when migraines do break through, and people don’t have to take as much medication.
+Using all three techniques can help people have more headache-free days.
+Treatment can also help migraines feel less intense when they do break through and may reduce the need for medication.
+Let’s take a closer look at each option.

 The first step in managing chronic migraines is avoiding triggers.
 Without this step, even the best medications may not be enough to prevent migraines.